-The Fiscal 2022 budget figures are reflected in the Statements of Operations.
-Budget data presented in these financial statements is based upon the Fiscal 2022 budget provided to government.
+The Fiscal 2023 budget figures are reflected in the Statements of Operations.
+Budget data presented in these financial statements were included as part of TI Corp's 2022/23 - 2024/25 Service Plan.

 14. Risk Management

 TI Corp is exposed to certain risks through its financial instruments.